 The game uses a double six domino set, some markers and four players.

 Each player gets a hand of six tiles, leaving a boneyard of four tiles that is not used in the round.
 The engine for the first round is the double four, then the following rounds use the double five, double six, double one, double two and finally double three.

 The player who has the engine for the round has to place it first; if this tile is in the boneyard, the hand is re-dealt until someone has the engine for this round.
 Play then proceeds to the left.

-Each player has his own train.
+The "engine" tile is placed in the centre of the table.
+Each player has his own train, a line of tiles extending from the engine towards the player.
 Traditionally, the four trains are built to extend diagonally from the four corners of the engine, not from the sides and ends.

 In his turn, a player adds a tile to his own train if he can.
 If he cannot do so, the next player in turn may add a tile to the blocked player's train before adding a tile to his own train.
 Playing a tile on your right-hand opponent's train because he was unable to is called "sloshing".
 If the player before you was able to play on his train, you are only allowed to play on your own train.

 Scoring is done with poker chips, but you can use paper and pencil.
 The round is over when someone dominoes or the game is blocked.
 The hands are scored by counting the number of pips left in each hand.
 The player who dominoes has a score of zero.
 The lowest scoring player is paid the difference between his score and that of the other players.

 You can remember to start with the double four because there are four players in the game.